 There are several affordable baby humidifiers, but cost isn’t the only factor.
 Here’s what else to keep in mind:

 In order for your humidifier to perform its best, you’ll want one that has the appropriate moisture output for the room.
-Measure the room where you’ll use it most often and buy a humidifier with ideal coverage for that square footage.
+Measure the room where you’ll use it most often and buy a good baby humidifier with ideal coverage for that square footage.

 If you get a unit for a large space that doesn’t have humidity control, then you could end up with a room that’s too moist.
 Alternatively, a unit for a smaller space could leave you with air that’s still dry.

 Keeping air moisture in an ideal range is very important for baby as well as your home.
 Excess moisture can lead to problems with mold and bacteria, which isn’t good for baby or the house.

 Many humidifier units have humidistats that you can use to measure and control air moisture.
 Some can even be programmed to run within a set humidity range.
 Units without a humidistat can be paired with a hygrometer to keep tabs on air moisture and run it accordingly.

 The brands below have met or exceeded safety regulations.
 But once a humidifier is in your home, be sure to take extra precaution around it.

 “Make sure a child can’t reach the cord or machine and accidentally pull it down on top of them,” Dr. Altmann says.

 When my kids were small, I always placed the humidifier on the floor so it couldn’t fall from any surface that might hurt them.
 I also placed a waterproof pad underneath it just in case it got bumped and spilled water.
 That keeps water from damaging a wood floor or seeping into a carpet pad where it can breed mold.